raeleus/game-jolt-api/README.md

 gj.addGuestScore(gameID, key, guest, score);
 ```
-There are a number of utility methods like this available.
-However, the rest of the API uses a combination of requests and listeners to access the full array of options.
+There are a number of utility methods like this available for casual use.
+In order to use the full power of the API, however, the rest of the library uses a combination of requests and listeners to access an array of options.
 Please see the [wiki](https://github.com/raeleus/game-jolt-api/wiki) for more details.
 An example of the Game Jolt API in action can be found [here](https://gamejolt.com/games/libgdx-gj-api-test/869827).

 ## How to Include Game Jolt API in your Project